soul-bits/SoulBits/public/resume-rules.md

 - **You're not getting filtered out by a robot—you're getting overlooked by a person**

 **What Actually Matters**:
-- ✅ **Readability**: ATS systems need to parse your resume to extract contact info—ensure your resume is readable by automated systems (see visual-rules for formatting guidelines)
+- ✅ **Readability**: ATS systems need to parse your resume to extract contact info—ensure your resume is readable by automated systems (see resume-visual-rules for formatting guidelines)
 - ✅ **Clarity for humans**: Recruiters skim fast—make your value obvious in the first few lines
 - ✅ **Natural keyword integration**: Keywords help recruiters find you when they search, but don't keyword stuff
 - ✅ **Business impact**: Show results, not just job duties